ericgtkb/unix-programming/README.md

 # Unix Programming
 Programming in the Unix environment.
+Contains examples mostly from the book [Advanced Programming in the UNIX Environment](http://www.apuebook.com/apue3e.html) with my own twists.